 Development of skills in planning, programming, management, and interpretation of outdoor recreation areas through lectures and field experiences.
-Offered spring semester every year.

 SOCI 6010-Sociological Approaches to Culture.
 3 hours.

 Case studies of art, music, literature, rituals and ceremony, food, dress, and other cultural objects.
 Topics include the dimensions of cultural objects; structuralist, postmodern, functionalist and semiotic perspectives; and basic issues such as consensus and diversity, ideology, collective memory and tradition, religion, social solidarity, conflict, and change.
 Offered every even-numbered year.